DjangoGirls/organizer-manual/logistics/README.md

 ### T-shirts for coaches

-Order t-shirts for your coaches as a thank-you gift, but it also makes them more visible in the venue.
+Order t-shirts for your coaches as a thank-you gift, but wearing the t-shirts also makes your coaches more visible in the venue.
 You can find t-shirt designs on our [resources page](../resources/README.html).

 ### Tote bags

-We like tote bags, right?!
-They are also pretty cheap to print and it's a nice gift for your attendees that will remind them about the event later on :)
+We like tote bags, right?
+They are pretty cheap to print and it's a nice gift for your attendees that will remind them about the event later on.

 ### Stickers

-Pssst, [Stickermule](http://stickermule.com/) likes to sponsor events with free stickers!
+Pssst, [Stickermule](http://stickermule.com/) likes to sponsor events with sticker credit!
 You can find our [ready-to-print designs here](../resources/README.html).

 ## Marketing

 ### Photos & Videos

-This is reaaally nice to have and sometimes you can get this kind of stuff for free if you have friends / friendly local people who want to support your initiative.
-It's a great memory to do some nice, professional photo reports from the event or record a video.
-It also helps to use it as marketing material for your next event and you have something to show to the sponsors.
+This is really nice to have, and sometimes you can get this kind of service for free if you have friends/friendly local people who want to support your initiative.
+Your venue might have a marketing department that could donate the time of their in-house photographer, so be sure to ask!
+It's a great memory to have some nice, professional photos or a video from the event.
+It also helps to use it as marketing material for your next event, plus you have something to show to the sponsors!

-If you have resources (money / people), then totally do it.
-It's worth it :)
+If you have resources (money/people), then totally do it.
+It's worth it!

-You can also let us know and add your event's photos to our [Django Girls albums](https://www.flickr.com/photos/128162583@N08/sets).
-Make sure to provide us information about __a licence of the photo__ - if anyone can use them?
-For example other Django Girls organizers?
+You can also add your event's photos to our [Django Girls albums](https://www.flickr.com/photos/128162583@N08/sets).
+Make sure to provide us information about __a licence of the photo__ - will anyone else be able to use them?
+For example, other Django Girls organizers?
 If the photos/video can be used - on what terms?